matzora/faridcher.github.io/_posts/2016-09-06-spaced-repetition.md

 ![anki]({{base_path}}/images/Rmarkdown_files/anki.jpg)

-As of the date I started to use the tool, my learning style is totally changed.
-Instead of justing writing new stuff somewhere I try to make a simple question out of the newly learned notion, programming function or vocabulary; then add it (create card) to the Anki.
+As of the date of this writing, I started to use the tool, my learning style is totally changed.
+Instead of just writing new stuff somewhere I try to make a simple question out of the newly learned notion, programming function or vocabulary; then add it (create card) to the Anki.
 At the end of the day spare 10-20 minutes reviewing the cards I have created.
-Anki has a scoring system: you answer to your own created questions by just recalling and subsequently scoring your answers basing on the strength of your recall.
+Anki has a scoring system: you answer to your own created questions by just recalling and subsequently scoring your answers on the basis of your recall strength.
 If you recall the answer instantly, It is likely that the answer resides in your long-term memory; on the contrary if you hardly recall the idea, you will tell Anki to re-show the question in the next 1-4 days.
-The more comfortable you become with the answer the more spaced repetition of the card happens.
+The more comfortable you become with the answer the more spaced repetition of the card will happen.